CEO Summit 2026

 Miles Hurrell

-Miles was appointed Chief Executive in 2018.
-He is responsible for leading the organisation, delivering strategy and financial performance, and engaging with our farmer owners, employees, customers and shareholders.
+Miles was appointed Chief Executive in 2018, responsible for leading the organisation’s strategy, financial performance, and engagement with farmer owners, employees, customers, and shareholders.
+Under his leadership, the Co-operative has entered a new growth phase centred on New Zealand’s pasture-based milk, dairy innovation, science, and sustainability.

 Commissioner Richard Chambers